resir014/resir014.github.io/_posts/2014-05-12-a-desperate-plea-for-internet-freedom.md

 Of course, this was made for our own good, right?
 So we can safely browse the Internet without fear of malicious websites attacking our computers?
 Well, it's more than that.

-The Internet Sehat program mostly work on submission report, and although they have a team which reviews these sites one by one, most likely they didn't even check the contents of the page.
-One of the first websites blocked by the Internet Sehat program was Gaya Nusantara, the first, oldest website for the Indonesian LGBT community.
+The Internet Positif program mostly work on submission report, and although they have a team which reviews these sites one by one, most likely they didn't even check the contents of the page.
+One of the first websites blocked by the Internet Positif program was Gaya Nusantara, the first, oldest website for the Indonesian LGBT community.

 And herein lies the huge flaw behind the entire program.